nmrenyi/Computational_Graph_Phase2/reportpb.md

 2 4
 1 2 3 4 5 6 7 8
 2
-b = RESHAPE a 3
+b = RESHAPE a 2
-2 2 2
+4 2
-c = RESHAPE a c
+c = RESHAPE a 2
 4 2
 2
 EVAL b